-Serbia is the newest member of the Warsaw Pact and has gravitated into the Soviet sphere as the dissolution of the former Republic of Yugoslavia (FRY) partitioned the population and geography into an East-West divide.
-With Italy and Austria backing Slovenia, and the US and Germany funding and supporting Croatia and the world focused on Bosnia & Herzegovina; Serbia became isolated and reached out to the Soviet Union and its neighbors in Bulgaria, Romania and Hungary for assistance.
+Serbia although not a member of the Warsaw Pact has gravitated into the Soviet sphere as the dissolution of the former Republic of Yugoslavia (FRY) partitioned the population and geography into an East-West divide.
+With Italy and Austria backing Slovenia, the US and Germany funding and supporting Croatia and the world focused on Bosnia & Herzegovina; Serbia became isolated and reached out to the Soviet Union and its neighbors in Bulgaria, Romania and Hungary for assistance.
 They complied.

-The Serbian alignment with the Warsaw Pact has significantly tied western and NATO hands in this region.
+Serbian alignment with the Warsaw Pact has significantly tied western and NATO hands in this region.
 OPERATION DENY FLIGHT is starting to pick up steam and there is an agreement to provide air support to UNPROFOR (UN Protection Force) but the first air support mission historically did not happen until 10 April, 94.
 Also OPERATION MARITIME GUARD was integrated into EU activities forming OPERATION SHARP GUARD in June 1993.
 The maritime task is largely one of contraband interdiction, primarily smuggling by criminal elements into and out of Italy.
 UNPROFOR is smaller than it historically was with less combat power as much of that punch was provided by Russia, Poland, and The Czech Republic, none of whom are participating.
 Serbia’s new Warsaw Pact allies are making sure that Serbia is well equipped, and through them the Bosnian Serbs and other supporting factions.
-So the net effect of NATO operations is to support Serbia by denying its opponents the funds and weapons it needs to continue the Bosnian war, while a free flow of arms and equipment is funneled into Serbia.
+So the net effect of NATO operations to stop the smuggling is to support Serbia by denying its opponents the funds and weapons it needs to continue the Bosnian war, while a free flow of arms and equipment is funneled into Serbia.